Exhibitions chronologically 2013 - 2024

 Crack an Egg is ultimately portraying the dichotomy of being in control of and at the same time controlled by the body, and its consequential vulnerability and forcefulness.
 It’s a depiction of gratitude and involuntary guilt presented in a space for feeling or not feeling while observing embodied emotion.

-Text by Lo Hallén
+Text by Lo Hallén.
+Photographer Fredrik Andersson.

 Chart Art Fair, Emerging Artists